laminas/laminas-mvc-i18n/docs/book/intro.md

 ## Migration

-In order to separate the i18n integration features from zend-mvc, we made a few minor changes.
+In order to separate the i18n integration features from laminas-mvc, we made a few minor changes.
 While most of these are under-the-hood implementation details, please read the [migration guide](migration/v2-to-v3.md) to verify your application will continue to work.